Social Media for Doctors: Are Doctor Networks Worth Your Time?

 Just another way to burnout

-Physician burnout is more widespread in 2019 than ever before.
-And while doctor networks provide countless opportunties to engage, learn and grow, they also have the potential to further exacerbate the burnout crisis.
+Physician burnout is more widespread in 2023 than ever before.
+While doctor networks provide countless opportunties to engage, learn and grow, they also have the potential to further exacerbate the burnout crisis.

 Like mainstream social media, each doctor network has its own culture and technology that comes with a learning curve.
 This means that you can spend lots of hours just trying to learn how to use them correctly.
 Adding this learning curve of several doctor-focused social networking sites could be the last straw in their workload.